resource-watch/slate/source/includes/api/_dataset.md

 #### Legend

 By default, the data is ingested by the API and the field types are automatically determined by the underlying Elasticsearch [dynamic mapping API](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/mapping.html#_dynamic_mapping).
-However, in some scenarios, it may be desirable to specify these mappings manually, to match each field type to its Elasticsearch equivalent.
+However, in some scenarios, it may be desirable to specify some or all of these mappings manually, to match each field type to its Elasticsearch equivalent.

+When defining manual mappings, you don't need to map every single field.
+When processing the data, if a field is found for which there isn't a manual mapping, Elasticsearch will fallback to its dynamic mapping algorithm to try and guess that field's type.
+This API only supports a single explicit mapping per field, meaning you cannot declare a given field as both `text` and `keyword` for example.

+Field mapping can only be defined on dataset creation.
+Should you want to change these mappings, you can only do so by creating a new dataset with the new mapping structure.

-The `legend` field allows explicitly identifying the following mappings
+The `legend` field allows explicitly identifying the following mappings:

 Mapping  |                  Notes                   |
 ---------| :--------------------------------------------: |